-Cancer study overturns current thinking about gene activationDecember 18th, 2012 in Cancer /
+Cancer study overturns current thinking about gene activationDecember 18, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—A new Australian study led by Professor Susan Clark from Sydney's Garvan Institute of Medical Research shows that large regions of the genome – amounting to roughly 2% – are epigenetically activated in prostate cancer.

 Regions activated contain many prostate cancer-specific genes, including PSA (prostate specific antigen) and PCA3, the most common prostate cancer markers.
 Until now, these genes were not known to be regulated epigenetically.